Please ensure Javascript is enabled for purposes of website accessibility

 Personal Actions

 A shareholder in a company may be able to commence proceedings in a personal capacity directly against the company.
 The right being enforced must be a personal right conferred qua shareholder of the company and the matter about which the shareholder makes complaint must not be merely procedural irregularity but arise from a breach by the company of the company's articles of association (its statutory contract with its shareholders).
-The Cayman Court, has for example, held that a shareholder may bring a personal action against the company where the directors have allotted shares for improper purposes.
+The question of whether a shareholder may bring a personal action against the company where the directors have allotted shares for improper purposes is subject to an appeal to the Judicial Committee of the Privy Council (in which Ogier acted for the appellant).

 Derivative Actions